-1.17 To identify and assess the effects on the park from proposals affecting the park in accordance with this plan's objectives and policies, e.g. roading, subdivision or changes in land use.
+1.17 To identify and assess the effects on the park from proposals affecting the park in accordance with this plan's objectives and policies eg roading, subdivision or changes in land use.

 Developments or changes in land use outside of the park could adversely affect values within the park.
 In particular, the high ecological values of the Pencarrow Lakes and wetlands are highly dependent on the land coverage and use within their catchment areas.
+Greater Wellington will advocate for protection of areas outside the park where development would adversely impact on park values.